 Burnt Death to the Daleks Custom Figure:

-Another classic Dalek which was in the Asylum but did not feature as prominently as the Emperor’s Guard Dalek was a recreation of a Death to the Daleks-era design.
-Unfortunately, not only did this Dalek barely feature in the actual episode, it was painted a heavy, dull grey, making its unique design barely recognisable.
-This is therefore a representation of how I think this type of Dalek should have appeared in the Asylum, and I created this model using a repainted Emperor’s Guard figure that I detailed in black paint to appear burnt, as a reference to the fact that Daleks inexplicably catch fire in this episode.
-The orange lights indicate that this Dalek was a commander before being admitted to the Asylum, possibly having been scarred by the ridiculous-looking giant water eel that definitely wasn’t made of plastic and held up with wires.
+Another Classic Dalek which was in Asylum of the Daleks but did not feature as prominently as the Emperor’s Guard Dalek was recreation of a Dalek from Death to the Daleks.
+Unfortunately, this Dalek prop barely featured in the actual episode, as it was painted with dull grey, making its unique design barely recognisable.
+This figure is therefore a representation of how the iconic Death to the Daleks Dalek should have appeared as an inmate in the Asylum.
+I created this model using a repainted Emperor’s Guard figure that I detailed in black paint to appear burnt, as a reference to the fact that several of the Daleks inexplicably catch fire in this episode.
+The orange lights indicate that this Dalek was once a commander before it was admitted to the Asylum, possibly having been scarred for life after the events of Destiny of the Daleks by that ridiculous-giant water eel that definitely wasn’t made of plastic and held up with wires.
+As a result, this Dalek is one of the catatonic Daleks imprisoned in the intensive care unit.

-Another feature in the Asylum was a classic Dead Planet Dalek, featuring the new updated colour scheme that would later become more prominent in The Magician’s Apprentice/The Witches’ Familiar, particularly since it was the same model used.
+Another feature in the Asylum was a classic The Dead Planet Dalek, featuring the new updated colour scheme that would later become more prominent in The Magician’s Apprentice/The Witches’ Familiar, particularly since the props used in that episode were remarkably accurate yet updated for the modern era, with the addition of a blue eyestalk and a slightly altered yet more dynamic colour scheme.
+Oddly, some fans at the time complained that these Daleks weren’t ‘screen-accurate’ representations of the original Daleks from The Dead Planet, overlooking the fact that, although the props themselves were made by fans, they are still Dalek props that appeared in an actual episode, so they are now simply a canon variation of the original Dalek design.
 For this custom I modified a Dalek Saucer Pilot, replacing the base with a shorter one and painting the Dalek with grey and black paint to appear old and dirtied.
 I also added a ‘mutant reveal’ feature to this Dalek, by removing the front section and sanding down the parts that keep it in place so that it can be securely fitted but easily removed.
 The interior I created using parts of an old CD to give it a 1960s vibe, and the mutant is simply the top half of a Dalek Sec Hybrid figure’s head, held in place by a plastic sheet that holds the piece in place.

 Duo of Destroyed Imperial Dalek Figures: